 Inspect the package exterior for evidence of damage due to handling in transit.
 Notify the carrier and Spellman immediately if damage is evident.
 Do not destroy or remove any of the packing material used in a damaged shipment.
 After unpacking, inspect the panel and chassis for visible damage.

-Fill out and mail the Warranty Registration card accompanying the unit.
-Standard DXB high voltage power supplies and components are covered by warranty.
+Standard DXM100 high voltage power supplies and components are covered by warranty.
 Custom and special order models (with an X suffix in the model number) are also covered by warranty.

 INSPECTION AND INSTALLATION

 2.2 Mechanical Installation